abayomipopoola/abayomipopoola/src/content/blog/toyota-case-of-lean-product-development/index.md

 	</tr>
 	<tr>
 		<td>3.
 Create a leveled Product Development Process Flow.</td>
-		<td>Leveling the flow starts with stabilizing the process so it can be predicted and appropriately planned.
+		<td>Leveling the flow starts with stabilising the process so it can be predicted and appropriately planned.
 This allows product planning to reduce wild swings in work load.
-Predictable work load swings can be staffed through flexible labor pools.</td>
+Predictable work load swings can be staffed through flexible labour pools.</td>
 	</tr>
 	<tr>
 		<td>4.
-Utilize Rigorous Standardization to Reduce Variation, and Create Flexibility and Predictable Outcomes.</td>
+Utilise Rigorous Standardisation to Reduce Variation, and Create Flexibility and Predictable Outcomes.</td>
-		<td>Standardization is the basis for continuous improvement.
-Standardization of the product and process is a foundation for all the other process principles.</td>
+		<td>Standardisation is the basis for continuous improvement.
+Standardisation of the product and process is a foundation for all the other process principles.</td>
 	</tr>
 	<tr>
 		<td>5.
 Develop a "Chief Engineer System" to Integrate Development from start to finish.</td>
 		<td>The chief engineer is the master architect with final authority and responsibility for the entire product development process.
 The chief engineer is the overarching source of product and process integration.</td>
 	</tr>
 	<tr>
 		<td>6.
-Organize to balance Functional Expertise and Cross-functional Integration.</td>
+Organise to balance Functional Expertise and Cross-functional Integration.</td>
-		<td>Deep functional expertise combined with superordinate goals and the chief engineer system provides the balance sought by matrix organization.</td>
+		<td>Deep functional expertise combined with superordinate goals and the chief engineer system provides the balance sought by matrix organisation.</td>
 	</tr>
 	<tr>
 		<td>7.
 Develop Towering Technical Competence in all Engineers.</td>
-		<td>Engineers must have deep specialized knowledge of the product and process that comes from direct experience at the <em>gemba</em>.</td>
+		<td>Engineers must have deep specialised knowledge of the product and process that comes from direct experience at the <em>gemba</em>.</td>
 	</tr>
 	<tr>
 		<td>8.
 Fully Integrate Suppliers into the Product Development System.</td>